shikijs/textmate-grammars-themes/README.md

   - Less than 100 columns if possible
   - Link to source in the last line, for example, `# From` https://poignant.guide/book/chapter-5.html`
 5. Generate a [personal access token](https://github.com/settings/tokens?type=beta), keep the default, no extra permission is needed.
 This token is used to query public information from GitHub API and avoid rate limits.
-6. Create a `.env` file and past your generated token into the file like so:
+6. Create a `.env` file and paste your generated token into the file like so:
 ```bash
 GITHUB_TOKEN=your-personal-access-token
 ```